Why I Wake Up Early in the Morning

 Don’t Get Too Comfortable

 Have you gotten up early, laid on the couch and fallen back to sleep?
 Yeah, me too.
-When you are trying to get to up early and be productive, don’t get too comfortable.
+When you are trying to get up early and be productive, don’t get too comfortable.
 It is counterproductive.

 For me, this is one of the reasons that I get up and exercise.
 If I get up, find my favorite spot on the couch, I will be out again.
 So, when I get back from running, I sit at the kitchen table.
 The chairs are just enough to get me off my feet, but not comfortable to go back to sleep.